 Suggested Guidelines for Appointment or Promotion to Senior Rank

 Appointment in the Investigator Track is reserved for (1) faculty members in the basic or clinical sciences who demonstrate a career commitment to scholarly pursuit and have documentation of their endeavors by way of significant publication, grant support, peer recognition for outstanding research and national and international recognition; and (2) clinicians who demonstrate peer recognition as an outstanding physician and teacher.
+It is expected that the faculty member is spending a minimum of 75% of his or her time devoted to laboratory, clinical or population based research.
 Supplementary support for promotion on this track for clinicians may include direction of a clinic, giving grand rounds lectures, and serving as preceptor, lab mentor and/or conference leader.

 While tangible distinction should be demonstrated in at least one aspect of academic activity in which the individual is engaged, it is generally expected that the individual's contributions to the tasks of this medical school (education, research, clinical service and administration) will have considerable breadth; and in all aspects of academic activity, the individual must meet the standards of this medical school.
 "Citizenship" i.e., service to the school or its affiliated institutions, will also be considered relevant for promotion to senior rank.

 No precise distinction exists in the criteria for appointment or promotion to the rank of Associate Professor or Professor.
 Having achieved the rank of Associate Professor, it is expected that the same level of high quality scholarly productivity, research and/or clinical accomplishments, teaching activity, and “good citizenship’ will have continued to warrant promotion to Professor.
 The Committee on Appointments and Promotions (CAP) often looks for national involvement and recognition for the rank of Associate Professor and international recognition for the rank of Professor.